iviarcio/RVTensor/README.md

-# A RVMath MLIR dialect
+# A RVTensor MLIR dialect

-This is an out-of-tree [MLIR](https://mlir.llvm.org/) RVMath dialect.
+This is an out-of-tree [MLIR](https://mlir.llvm.org/) RVTensor dialect.

-The RISC-V Mathematics dialect, abbreviated as RVMath, introduces a suite of whole-tensor operations frequently utilized in Deep Neural
+The RISC-V Tensor dialect, abbreviated as RVTensor, introduces a suite of whole-tensor operations frequently utilized in Deep Neural
 Networks (DNNs), such as convolutions and matrix multiplications.
-The primary goal of RVMath is to facilitate the conversion of these high-level operations into vendor-specific RISC-V intrinsic operations, leveraging the capabilities of the vector and/or matrix Instruction
+The primary goal of RVTensor is to facilitate the conversion of these high-level operations into vendor-specific RISC-V intrinsic operations, leveraging the capabilities of the vector and/or matrix Instruction
 Set Architecture (ISA).
-This ensures that operators from popular Machine Learning (ML) frameworks like TensorFlow and PyTorch can be efficiently represented within RVMath.
+This ensures that operators from popular Machine Learning (ML) frameworks like TensorFlow and PyTorch can be efficiently represented within RVTensor.
 Additionally, it is anticipated that tools will be developed to seamlessly translate operations from
-ML frameworks into RVMath, enhancing interoperability and optimization for RISC-V based implementations.
+ML frameworks into RVTensor, enhancing interoperability and optimization for RISC-V based implementations.

 ## Building - Component Build